Efficient Risk Estimation for the Credit Valuation Adjustment: Bayesian Estimates of the Error

-When \(\ell\) is large, both \(p_\ell, q_\ell \ll 1\).
-Heuristically, when the number of samples \(\Moell\) of \(\dhl\) is small, it is extremely unlikely we will observe a non-zero sample, creating unstable approximations to \(V_\ell, E_\ell\).
-The idea is to impose a Bayesian prior on \(p_\ell, q_\ell\) which incorporates knowledge of the theoretical convergence rates of \(V_\ell\) and \(E_\ell\) such that when the number of samples \(\Moell\) is low, we rely more heavily on the theoretical rates than on the observations, and vice-versa as \(\Moell\) becomes large.\\
+When \(\ell\) is large, Theorem\nobreakspace \ref {thm:ad_mlmc_hierarchy} implies that both \(p_\ell, q_\ell \ll 1\).
+Heuristically, when the number of samples \(M_\ell\) of \(\dhl\) is small, it is extremely unlikely we will observe a non-zero sample, creating unstable approximations to \(V_\ell\) and \(E_\ell\).
+The idea is to impose a Bayesian prior on \(p_\ell\) and \(q_\ell\) which incorporates knowledge of the theoretical convergence rates of \(V_\ell\) and \(E_\ell\) such that when the number of samples \(M_\ell\) is low, we may rely more heavily on the theoretical rates than on the observations, and vice-versa as \(M_\ell\) becomes large.